jhpyle/docassemble/_docs/template.md

 variable it sets will be a [`DATemplate`] object.
 The `.content` attribute will be set to the text of the table in [Markdown] format.

-If the variable indicated by `rows` is empty, the table will not display at all.
-(The `.content` will be the empty string, `""`.)
+If the variable indicated by `rows` is empty, the table will display with only the headers.
+To suppress this, you can add `show if empty:

-However, if you would like the table to display with headers only when the number of rows is zero, you can add `show if empty: True` to the `table` block.
+False` to the `table` block.
+The `.content` will be the empty string, `""`.

 {% include side-by-side.html demo="table-empty" %}

+If you would like a message to display in place of the table in the event that there are no `rows` to display, you can set `show if empty` to this message.
+[Mako] and [Markdown] can be used.
+The message will become the `.content` of the resulting [`DATemplate`].

+{% include side-by-side.html demo="table-empty-message" %}

 [expression]: http://stackoverflow.com/questions/4782590/what-is-an-expression-in-python
 [`fields`]: {{ site.baseurl }}/docs/fields.html#fields